samjaninf/OFN-User-Guide---Master/view-orders.md

 # Orders

 You can interact with orders via two pages within the OFN, the Lisitng Orders page, and the Bulk Order Managment page.
-The features of these two pages will be discussed below.
+The features of these two pages are discussed below.

 ## Listing orders

 The listing order page shows a list view of all orders placed through your shop\(s\).
 From here you can access details of individual orders, edit orders and track the status of their payment and shipping.
-For details of how to create a new order see [here](/create-an-order.md).
+For details of how to create a new order manually for your customer see [here](/create-orders-manually.md).

 The page has filters which allow you to select which orders you want to view.
 You can filter by date, status or the email and name of the customer.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Listing-Orders1.png "Listing orders page")

-**Distributor:**This is the enterprise whose shop the order was placed through
+**Distributor: **This is the enterprise whose shop the order was placed through

-**Completed at:**This is the date that the order was placed.
+**Completed at: **This is the date that the order was placed.

-**Number:**This is an arbitrarily assigned order number.
+**Number: **This is an arbitrarily assigned order number.
 An exclamation mark symbol will show if the customer included a note with their order at checkout.
 Hover you mouse above the exclamation mark to view the note.

 **State:**